The Story of God

 ♦ We believe this Jesus did not remain dead but rose again in a new resurrection body on the third day, and that he ascended to heaven where he lives always to intercede for us.

-♦ We believe this Jesus is fully divine and fully human and that everything he accomplished through his life, ministry, death, and resurrection was accomplished not through the use of his own divine power but through the power of the Holy Spirit as Jesus entrusted himself to the Father.
+♦ We believe this Jesus is fully divine and fully human and that everything he accomplished through his life, ministry, death, resurrection, and ascension was accomplished not through the use of his own divine power but through the power of the Holy Spirit as Jesus entrusted himself to the Father.

 The Word and Spirit of God